 So, is Fiverr legit?

-You should be fine as long as you adhere to Fiverr's terms of service and the advice I give you below.
+Yes.
+You should be fine as long as you stick to Fiverr's terms of service and the advice we recommend below.

 How safe is Fiverr?